Ahmed-Ali/Cucumberish/README.md

                 [CucumberishInitializer CucumberishSwiftInit];
             }
             ```
+		4. Create a bridge file name it (just an example) bridging-header.h and save it in the folder of that test target.
+        5. Open the target Build Settings and set the of "Objective-C Bridging Header" to be ${SRCROOT}/${TARGET_NAME}/bridging-header.h

-        4. In the bridge header file that Xcode created for you in the first step above, add the following import:
+        6. In the bridge header file that Xcode created for you in the first step above, add the following import:
             ```Objective-C
             #import "Cucumberish.h"
             ```